-Source: Company, ICRA Research; ^Limited review; All ratios as per ICRA's calculations; Amount in Rs.
-Crore; Annualised
+Source: Company, ICRA Research; ^Limited review; All ratios as per ICRA's calculations; Amount in Rs. crore; @ Annualised; Gross of impairment loss allowance

-About JM Financial Group
+About JM Financial group

 JM Financial is an integrated and diversified financial services group, engaged in various capital market related lending activities.
-The Group's primary businesses are (a) investment bank, which includes bespoke finance (comprising corporate and promoter funding), institutional broking and other investment banking services, (b) mortgage lending, which includes wholesale and retail mortgage-backed lending, (c) alternative and distressed credit, and (d) asset management, wealth management and securities business (Platform AWS)9.
+The Group's primary businesses are (a) investment bank, which includes bespoke finance (comprising corporate and promoter funding), institutional broking and other investment banking services, (b) mortgage lending, which includes wholesale and retail mortgage-backed lending, (c) alternative and distressed credit, and (d) asset management, wealth management and securities business (Platform AWS)7.

 JMFL is the holding company for the operating companies in the Group and is also engaged in investment banking and the management of private equity funds.
 As on June 30, 2022, the consolidated loan book stood at Rs.
 12,606 crore (Rs.
 13,017 crore as on March 31, 2022), distressed credit business AUM at Rs.
 11,405 crore (Rs.
 10,936 crore as on March 31, 2022), private wealth management AUM at Rs.
 61,660 crore (Rs.
 61,211 crore as on March 31, 2022) and mutual fund quarterly average AUM (QAAUM) at Rs.
 3,057 crore (Rs.
 2,318 crore as on March 31, 2022).
-The Group is headquartered in Mumbai and
+The Group is headquartered in Mumbai and has a presence in 659 locations spread across 191 cities in India.
+JMFL's equity shares are listed in India on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).